-- 304 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - 305 TOE's filters and integrity checkers are implemented by the hardware.
+- 306 These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - 307 TOE's filters and integrity checkers are implemented by the hardware.
 The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3D350A families User's Manual.
-Therefore, FRU FLT.2 is implemented by TOE.
+The influence on security and the way how to configure it is described in details in the S3SSE1A User's Manual.
+Therefore, FRU\FLT.2 is implemented by TOE.

-SFR3: FPT_PHP.3: Resistance to physical attacks
+SFR3: FPT\PHP.3: Resistance to physical attacks

-306 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes appropriate secure reaction to stops operation if a physical manipulation or physical probing attack is detected.
-And also scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical and protect from probing attack and signal identification of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack
+308 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+The TOE makes a reset or interrupt feature occurs to stops operation if a physical manipulation or physical probing attack is detected.
+And also scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical.
+So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.

-SFR4: FDP_ACC.1: Subset access control
+SFR4: FDP ACC.1: Subset access control

-- This requirement is achieved by security register access control, invalid address access and access right for the code executed in FLASH. - 1) Security registers access control: This security function manages access to the security control registers through access control security attributes. - 2) Invalid address access: This function detects invalid address access occurrence allowing to take dedicated and appropriate actions. - 3) Access rights for the code executed in FLASH. - 4) Access control for Operating state: This security function select booting memory area.
+- This requirement is achieved by security register access control, invalid address access and access right for the code executed in FLASH. - 1) Security registers access control: This security function manages access to the security control registers through access control security attributes. - 2) Invalid address access: This function detects invalid address access occurrence allowing to take dedicated and appropriate actions. - 3) Access rights for the code executed in FLASH - 4) Access control for Operating state: This security function select booting memory area.
 User can select ROM-BOOT or FLASH-BOOT. - 5) Flash protection about Write operation: This function provides protection about flash write operation.

-SFR5: FDP_ACF.1: Security attributes based access control.
+SFR5: FDP\ACF.1: Security attributes based access control.

 This is covered by the Privilege and User modes of the TOE.
-The more information on chapter 1.2 Figure 1-2.
-Privilege and User Modes basic description.
+More information on chapter 1.2 Figure 1-2 Privilege and User Modes.

-SFR6: FMT_MSA.3: Static attribute initialization.
+SFR6: FMT\MSA.3: Static attribute initialization.

-309 All Special Function Registers including MPU have DEFAULT values after Power on Reset.
+311 All Special Function Registers including MPU have DEFAULT values after Power on Reset.